jmcastagnetto/examples-from-mlwr/ch04/ch04-spam-example.md

 and also want to learn more about the `caret`[^caret] package, so I decided to replicate the SPAM/HAM classification example from the chapter 4 of the book using `caret` instead of the `e1071`[^e1071] package used in the text.

+There are other differences apart from using a different R package: instead of using as comparison the number of false positives, I decided to use the sensitivity and specificity as criteria to evaluate the prediction models.
+Also, I used the calculated models on a (different) second dataset to test their validity and prediction performance.

 Also, instead of using as comparison the number of false positives, I decided to use the sensitivity and specificity as criteria to evaluate the